Mirxa27/MirxaAgent/README.md

 Explore the [Roadmap](#roadmap) to see what's ahead, or join the [🤝 Call for the Community](#call-for-the-community) to get involved.

-## 🎬 CUGA in Action
+## 🎬 MirxaAgent in Action

 ### Hybrid Task Execution

-Watch CUGA seamlessly combine web and API operations in a single workflow:
+Watch MirxaAgent seamlessly combine web and API operations in a single workflow:

 **Example Task:** `get top account by revenue from digital sales, then add it to current page`